tusharkatole/asic-design-class/README.md

 We can see the memory allocations in the main section
 ![5(mem with O1)](https://github.com/user-attachments/assets/502c711d-9b7a-4274-b485-d5aa13add8b5)

-Similarly for Ofast , the memory allocations can be viewed
+Similarly for Ofast , the memory allocations can be viewed as-

 ![6(ofast)](https://github.com/user-attachments/assets/0a0a5cfc-3254-449d-a72a-976d24db751b)

 Memory allocations using Ofast
 ![6(mem with Ofast)](https://github.com/user-attachments/assets/cede2457-bb9a-4bb4-9d2d-5e6c7515b4a8)

-## Step5]To verify the same using risc-v architecture use spike simulator
+## Step5] Use spike simulator to debug the code

-open debugger use spike -d pk todolist.c command and to execute from 0 to first address of main section use until pc 0 100b0 then press enter to check each one by one
+open debugger use spike -d pk todolist.c command and to execute from 0 to first address of main section use until pc 0 100b0 then press enter to check each execution one by one.

 ![spike dump](https://github.com/user-attachments/assets/c8e9888f-df75-4276-95ad-f6c92f305455)

-Conclusion:After compiling the "Monthly Expenses Tracker" C program with gcc compiler and RISC-V architecture uising O1 and Ofast switches same output is observed.
+### Below pic represents all compiles in a single frame.
 ![8all](https://github.com/user-attachments/assets/874ac3e5-4b21-4cec-8256-ed4ad89a297d)

+## Conclusion: It is observed that all the three compilers(i.e gcc, O1, Ofast) resulted in same output for an application Monthly Expenses Tracker.